-Table 1: The revised targeted cooling sector/sub-sectors under this Assignment 13 Table 2: Summary of deliverables completed 16 Table 3: Description of scenarios with the corresponding policies and consideration Table 4: Synthesis sales quantity of cooling sub-sectors (units) Table 5.
-Key socio-economic indicators from 2018-2022 Table 6: Share of cooling sub-sector emissions from energy use in comparison to the energy se emissions of NDC baseline Table 7: Share of cooling sector emissions in comparison to the national emissions of NDC baseline Table 8: Current targets related to the improvement of EE in cooling sectors Table 9: EE increase targets for cooling sub-sectors with corresponding interventions Table 10: Specific targets for HCFCs and HFCs phase out Table 11: Targets related to refrigerant use with corresponding interventions Table 12: Potential energy saving of the cooling sector under the NZT scenario Table 13: Potential emission reduction of the cooling sector under the NZT scenario Table 14: Specific EE and refrigerant-related targets of NGCP Table 15: Opportunity and challenge in financing to the cooling sector in Viet Nam Table 16: Roadmap for NGCP implementation Table 17: Result Based Monitoring Framework of the NGCP 60 LIST OF FIGURES Figure 1: NGCP Methodology 18 Figure 1: NGCP Methodology 20 Figure 1: NGCP Methodology 20 22 Figure 1: NGCP Methodology 20 22 23 Figure 1: NGCP Methodology Figure 2: National data survey approach Figure 3: NGCP Stakeholder mapping Figure 4: Proportion of energy consumption of cooling sub-sectors in 2022 Figure 5: Total BAU GHG emission for the cooling sector in 2022 Figure 6: The development of BAU emissions of the cooling sector in Viet Nam from 2022 to 2050 20 22 23 24 Figure 1: NGCP Methodology 20 22 23 24 24 Figure 1: NGCP Methodology 20 22 23 24 24 26 Figure 1: NGCP Methodology 20 22 24 24 26 27 Figure 1: NGCP Methodology 20 22 24 24 26 27 35 Figure 1: NGCP Methodology 20 23 24 24 26 27 32 35 Figure 1: NGCP Methodology 20 22 24 24 26 32 35 35 Figure 1: NGCP Methodology 20 22 24 24 26 27 35 35 36 Figure 1: NGCP Methodology 2022242426373536374041 Figure 1: NGCP Methodology 2022242426353536374041 Figure 1: NGCP Methodology 20 22 24 26 35 36 37 40 41 Figure 1: NGCP Methodology 20222324263735363740414242 Figure 1: NGCP Methodology Figure 2: National data survey approach 20232426373536374041424243 Figure 1: NGCP Methodology 20242426373536374041424343 Figure 1: NGCP Methodology 202224242637353637404142434343 Figure 1: NGCP Methodology 202224242637304142424343444444
+Table 1: The revised targeted cooling sector/sub-sectors under this Assignment 16 Table 2: Summary of deliverables completed 19 Table 3: Description of scenarios with the corresponding policies and consideration 21 Table 4: Synthesis sales quantity of cooling sub-sectors (units) 22 Table 5.
+Key socio-economic indicators from 2018-2022 23 Table 6: Share of cooling sector emissions from energy use in comparison to the energy sector emi ssions of NDC baseline 27 Table 7: Share of cooling sector emissions in comparison to the national emissions of NDC baseline 27 Table 8: Current targets related to the improvement of EE in cooling sectors 30 Table 9: EE increase targets for cooling sub-sectors with corresponding interventions 30 Table 10: Specific targets for HCFCs and HFCs phase out 32 Table 11: Targets related to refrigerant use with corresponding interventions 32 Table 12: Potential energy saving of the cooling sector under the NZT scenario 37 Table 13: Potential emission reduction of the cooling sector under the NZT scenario 39 Table 14: Specific EE and refrigerant-related targets of NGCP 41 Table 15: Opportunity and challenge in financing to the cooling sector in Viet Nam 53 Table 16: Roadmap for NGCP implementation Table 17: Result Based Monitoring Framework of the NGCP Error!
+Bookmark not de fined.

+LIST OF FIGURES